ToluAdekore/IT-Support-Lab/README.md

 ## ✅ Key Skills Demonstrated

 - Diagnosing and resolving software/hardware issues on Windows/macOS
 - Replacing RAM, SSD/HDD, and reinstalling OS/software
 - Creating and managing users, groups, OUs in Active Directory
 - Applying password and security policies
 - Administering Office 365 accounts (MFA, mailbox, Teams)
-- Providing remote support using RDP & AnyDesk
+- Providing remote support using RDP
 - Installing and using GLPI to document and resolve simulated tickets
 - Using command-line tools for network troubleshooting

 ---